GameStop Explodes Higher, May Regain Key Sentiment Indicator: Here's What To Watch - NewsBreak

 Cryptocurrency Shiba Inu SHIB/USD has built a loyal following of fans and investors since launching in August 2020.
 Here’s a look at how much money people who got in at the start have made.
 What Happened: Shiba Inu launched in August 2020 as a similarly themed cryptocurrency to Dogecoin...

-This Lawmaker Trades Bonds Over Stocks And Just Bought 2 Municipal Bonds With Great Yields

-Lawmaker DelBene purchased a range of between $15,000 to $50,000 in bonds of Round Rock.
-Corporate and municipal bonds are offering higher yields as the Fed raises interest rates.
-Democratic Congresswoman Suzan DelBene has made more than 180 trades over the past three years and they are typically in municipal...

-Here's How Much $100 Invested In ConocoPhillips 5 Years Ago Would Be Worth Today
+Here's How Much $100 Invested In Cummins 20 Years Ago Would Be Worth Today

-ConocoPhillips COP has outperformed the market over the past 5 years by 12.07% on an annualized basis producing an average annual return of 19.59%.
-Currently, ConocoPhillips has a market capitalization of $166.54 billion.
-Buying $100 In COP: If an investor had bought $100 of COP stock 5 years ago, it...
+Cummins CMI has outperformed the market over the past 20 years by 12.65% on an annualized basis producing an average annual return of 20.29%.
+Currently, Cummins has a market capitalization of $34.74 billion.
+Buying $100 In CMI: If an investor had bought $100 of CMI stock 20 years ago, it...

 Benzinga